marmelab/react-admin/docs/DataProviders.md

 It's the Data Provider's job to turns these method calls into HTTP requests, and transform the HTTP responses to the data format expected by react-admin.
 In technical terms, a Data Provider is an *adapter* for an API.

-And to inject a Data Provider in a react-admin application, just pass it as the `dataProvider` prop of the `<Admin>` component, as follows:
+And to inject a Data Provider in a react-admin application, pass it as the `dataProvider` prop of the `<Admin>` component, as follows:

 ```jsx
 import { Admin, Resource } from 'react-admin';